 Styles

-Open lab 1 start\Business app

-View Window1.Xaml
+Open the Start project for Exercise 1 and then open Window1.Xaml in code.
 You can see that whoever built this app (aside from them having really bad taste) applied all the styling directly to the control’s properties.
-With the labels they repeated the exact same properties across all of them.
-We are going to extract these out and place them into a external dictionary which can be used on all the controls in this window and controls in other windows.
+The same properties have been set on every label.
+We are going to extract these and place them into a external dictionary which can be used on all the controls in this window and reused by controls in other windows.

-Start by adding a new resource dictionary to the project

-Right click the project, add a new item, then select resource dictionary.
-Name it ReadifyDictionary.Xaml
+Start by adding a new resource dictionary to the project.
+Right click the project in the Solution Explorer, add a new item, then select ResourceDictionary.
+Name it ReadifyDictionary.Xaml.

 Open App.Xaml.
-Specify that the application should use the ReadifyDictionary when looking for styles and templates
+Specify that the application should use the ReadifyDictionary when looking for styles and templates.

 <Application.Resources>